 WHI is sponsored by the National Heart, Lung, and Blood Institute (NHLBI) in collaboration with the National Cancer Institute, the National Institute of Arthritis and Musculoskeletal and Skin Diseases, the National Institute on Aging, and the Office of Research on Women’s Health.
 Note: Wyeth Ayerst Research provided the active hormone for the estrogen-alone study and funded the WHIMS study.

 NHLBI is part of the National Institutes of Health (NIH), the Federal Government’s primary agency for biomedical and behavioral research.
 NIH is a component of the U.S. Department of Health and Human Services.
 Additional information on menopausal hormone therapy, including the WHI estrogen-plus-progestin study, can be found on the NIH Website: www.nih.gov, on the NHLBI Website: www.nhlbi.nih.gov, and on the FDA Website: www.fda.gov.

 - Questions and Answers About the Estrogen-Alone Study, www.nhlbi.nih.gov/whi/e-a_faq.htm

 FDA Statement on Postmenopausal Hormone Therapy

-Postmenopausal Hormone Therapy (NHLBI), http://www.nhlbi.nih.gov/health/women/index.htm
+Postmenopausal Hormone Therapy (NHLBI), [this link was removed because it is no longer valid] http://www.nhlbi.nih.gov/health/women/index.htm

 Menopausal Hormone Therapy Information (NIH), http://www.nih.gov/PHTindex.htm